qcx201/CAtrade/README.md

 </div>

 The first daughter was not spared the Trudeau photo trap either.
-One viral tweeter wrote, ["Get someone that looks at you the way Ivanka Trump looks at Justin Trudeau,"](https://x.com/Phil_Lewis_/status/831280292379910144?t=EAPxWbPN6pyIdn-oeZOecQ&s=19) accompanying a snap of Ivanka gazing at the PM with a pondering hand on her chin.
+Following Trudeau's 2017 visit to Washington, one viral tweet wrote, ["Get someone that looks at you the way Ivanka Trump looks at Justin Trudeau,"](https://x.com/Phil_Lewis_/status/831280292379910144?t=EAPxWbPN6pyIdn-oeZOecQ&s=19) accompanying this snap of Ivanka Trump gazing at the Prime Minister with a pondering hand on her chin.

 <div style="text-align: center; width: 100%;">
 <img src="https://github.com/user-attachments/assets/4b67b532-9ce9-4f73-9ca3-a5631cd5c578" alt="Ivanka Trump and Justin Trudeau at a roundtable discussion at the White House on Monday.
 Photograph: Saul Loeb/AFP/Getty Images" width="600"/>
 </div>

-Say what you will about Trudeau, but our boy is handsome.
-And there is definitely animosity there from the big man in DC.
+Say what you will about Justin, our boy is handsome.
+And there is definitely animosity there from the big man in Mar-a-Lago/DC.

-However ridiculous (and hilarious) these or other reasons are, Canada is now in a trade war against the US, its closest historical trade partner.
+However ridiculous (and hilarious) these or other reasons for Trump's tariffs are, Canada is now in a trade war against the US, its closest historical trade partner.

-Mark Carney, the new Prime Minister and leader of the Liberal Party replacing Trudeau, said after his election that [Canada "will win" the trade war.](https://www.bbc.com/news/articles/c36wkg47z1po.amp) Pierre Poilievre, leader of the main Conservatives opposition, also indicated [favoring a retaliatory response](https://youtube.com/shorts/4ZP7V5cxKPs?si=hMU9ef43AnjcC4nY) to US tariffs.
+Mark Carney, the new Prime Minister replacing Trudeau after the latter's resignation, said after his election victory that [Canada "will win" the trade war.](https://www.bbc.com/news/articles/c36wkg47z1po.amp) Pierre Poilievre, leader of the main Conservatives opposition, also indicated [favoring a retaliatory response](https://youtube.com/shorts/4ZP7V5cxKPs?si=hMU9ef43AnjcC4nY) to US tariffs.
+Both major contenders to become the Prime Minister in the election this year have stated clear intentions to decouple from the United States in trade relations.

 How might this play out for Canadian industries and workers?
 Let's first take a look at the current state of affairs between Canada and its main trade partners.
 Then we'll discuss how the proposed tariffs and counter-tariffs may influence Canada's trade patterns and the effect on jobs, wages, and prices using a simple open economy general equilibrium model.